Best Running Shorts for Women of 2024

 • Short inseam split shorts aren’t for everyone

-When looking for shorts that look and feel fast, it’s hard to argue with the Tracksmith Twilight Split Shorts.
+It’s hard to argue with the Tracksmith Twilight Split Shorts when looking for shorts that look and feel fast.
 The brand is a mainstay in track and road running, and these shorts definitely have the feel of something straight out of that world.
 But that isn’t necessarily a bad thing.
-With a three-inch inseam and a split short design, these shorts are small and allow for a huge and unrestricted range of motion.
-The thin liner didn’t bunch up or cause any type of chafing.
-Our tester loved these shorts for marathon training both on the track and the road and deemed them excellent for trail running as well.
+With a three-inch inseam and a split-short design, these shorts are small and allow for a huge and unrestricted range of motion.
+The thin jersey-knit liner is super soft, and it didn’t bunch up or cause any type of chafing, even during a 100-mile race.
+Our primary tester loved these shorts for marathon training both on the track and the road and deemed them excellent for trail running as well.

-These shorts feature the brand’s Bravio fabric, which is a blend of micro-polyester and elastane.
-It’s stretchy and soft, and we found these shorts to move well with the body throughout a stride.
-It’s lightweight and antimicrobial and dries quickly, making them perfect shorts for taking a mid-run dip in a river or lake on a mountain run.
+These shorts feature Tracksmith’s Bravio fabric, which is a blend of micro-polyester and elastane.
+It’s stretchy and soft, and we found these shorts to move well with the body through each stride.
+The fabric is lightweight, antimicrobial, and dries quickly, making them perfect shorts for taking a mid-run dip in a river or lake on a mountain run.

 While some of the other shorts in this guide have a ton of storage, these provide just enough for a few gels and other small items like keys or a credit card.
-The internal pockets held snacks snugly against the body to keep anything from bouncing around.
+The three internal pockets along the rear waistband held snacks snugly against the body to keep anything from bouncing around.

-Of all the shorts in this guide, these were on the shorter and smaller side of the range.
+Of all the shorts in this guide, these were on the shorter and smaller side of the range, and Tracksmith clothing tends to run very small.
+We recommend using Tracksmith’s sizing guide and sizing up if you’re unsure.

 Inseam: 3 inches | Liner type: Brief